swayprotocol/creator-pools/README.md

-# Sway Social - Creator Pools
+# Creator Pools

-Landing page for Creator Pools by Sway Social
+Landing page for Creator Pools, build with Next.js and Web3.

 ## Getting Started